una-language/una-language/readme.md

 #### Sync symmetry

-##### ->
+##### Right

-Right sync arrow is function.
+Right sync arrow `->` is function.
 First parameter is function parameters.
 Last parameter is return of the function.
 All parameters between are simple code lines.

 ```
 = sum -> (x y)